dgoffredo/fix-cpp-warnings/README.md

 #### Comments
 The whitepsace that previously surrounded any parameter name removed will remain; e.g. in `int foo(int x, int y) { ... }` → `int foo(int , int y) { ... }` if the parameter `x` is removed.
-Note the space remaining before the comma.
+Note the space remaining after the first `int`.
 I haven't yet thought of a safe way to remove that.